What healthcare science ambassadors do

 NHS healthcare science ambassadors give up to half a day a year to:

 - provide careers guidance and mentoring to interested students

 - facilitate NHS work-based placements for both teachers and students.

-They also play a key role in National Healthcare Science Week, which in 2017 is taking place from 10 to 19 March.
+They also play a key role in National Healthcare Science Week, which takes place in March of each year.